alexandercoabad/AgilA8_spi/README.md

-AgilA8's central design decision - CPU with no on-chip memory, program fetched from external QSPI flash, working data in external QSPI PSRAM, sharing physical SPI wires between them via a separate chip selects - follows the same strategic pattern pioneered on Tiny Tapeout by the following projects. **No RTL, ISA encoding, or source code from either project was copied** - AgilA8's CPU core, instruction set, and
+AgilA8's central design decision - CPU with no on-chip memory, program fetched from external QSPI flash, working data in external QSPI PSRAM, sharing physical SPI wires between them via separate chip selects - follows the same strategic pattern pioneered on Tiny Tapeout by the following projects. **No RTL, ISA encoding, or source code from either project was copied** - AgilA8's CPU core, instruction set, and